simeononsecurity/simeononsecurity.ch/content/articles/bug-bounty-programs-engaging-the-crowd-in-security-testing/index.en.md

 One of the biggest challenges associated with bug bounty programs is **managing the crowd**.
 With so many individuals participating in the testing, it can be difficult to ensure that all vulnerabilities are being appropriately addressed and resolved.
 Companies need to have a plan in place for managing and triaging vulnerability reports to ensure that the most critical vulnerabilities are being addressed first.

-Moreover, managing the crowd also involves ensuring that participants are following the **rules and guidelines** set by the company.
+On top of that, managing the crowd also involves ensuring that participants are following the **rules and guidelines** set by the company.
 Companies need to have a system in place to monitor and enforce compliance with these rules and guidelines to ensure that the testing is being conducted in a safe and ethical manner.

 ### Legal and Ethical Considerations